jarrodmillman/rcsds/labs/lab08.rst

 **Of interest to statistics folks**

   - `ggplot <http://ggplot.yhathq.com/>`_
-    For those of you used to ggplot2 in R
+    For those used to ggplot2 in R

   - `seaborn <http://stanford.edu/~mwaskom/software/seaborn/>`_
     Package designed specifically for statistical visuzlization